CommentScope: A Comment-Embedded Assisted Reading System for a Long Text: System Evaluation

 \subsection{User Study}

-Building on the introduction of CommentScope, our study focuses on two core research questions: \begin{itemize} \item \textbf{E1 (System Evaluation):} Compared to the traditional interface where comments are listed at the end, does the full-featured CommentScope improve reading efficiency, depth of information understanding, and subjective user experience? \item \textbf{E2 (Design Comparison):} When other enhancements are removed, how do different embedding methods (Click-to-Show, Sentence-End Embedding, and Between-Line Embedding) affect comment discovery efficiency, reading fluency, and overall preference? \end{itemize}
+Building on the introduction of CommentScope, our study focuses on a core research question: Compared to the traditional interface where comments are listed at the end, how do different comment embedding strategies (Click-to-Show, Sentence-End, and Between-Line) affect reading efficiency, information comprehension, and user preference?

-To address the above questions, we conducted a within-subjects experiment with five independent conditions.
-For \textbf{E1}, we compared the baseline condition (BL) with the full CommentScope condition (CS\_Full).
-The baseline condition simulated common platform interfaces, where all comments were linearly listed at the end.
-CS\_Full integrated all enhanced features, including sentence-end embedding, sidebars, keyword highlighting, ratio charts, and filtering controls, to assess the system's overall value.

-For \textbf{E2}, we designed four conditions without advanced features to isolate and evaluate the effect of comment embedding alone.
-These included the baseline condition (BL) and three CommentScope variants.
-The Click-to-Show condition (CS) allowed users to click a sentence to open a dynamic sidebar showing related comments, emphasizing active exploration.
-The Sentence-End Embedding condition (SE) displayed the top-liked comment inline at the end of a sentence, with the sentence itself clickable to open the sidebar for more comments.
-The Between-Line Embedding condition (BE) inserted the top-liked comment as a separate line between the target sentence and the next one, ensuring visibility while keeping visual separation.
-Similar to SE, the associated sentence could also trigger the sidebar view of the complete set.

-To capture both system utility and user perception, we designed a set of reading tasks and applied multiple evaluation measures.